rachitnigam/rachitnigam.com/content/post/reconf-future.md

 reconfigurable architectures.
 In this post, we'll be focusing on Field Programmable Gate Arrays (FPGAs) as a reconfigurable accelerator.

-### FPGAs as computational accelerators
+### FPGAs as Computational Accelerators

 FPGAs were initially developed as high-performance simulators for circuit designs.
-As we started building more complicated hardware designs, contemporary processors could no longer simulate.
+As we started building more complicated hardware designs, contemporary processors could no longer simulate them.
 This in turn made it hard to test and verify designs---imagine trying to simulate an i3 processor on a Pentium 4.
 FPGAs were designed as simulation accelerators.
-They provide *bit-level* reconfigurability which allows them to simulate wires and gates in a hardware design.
+They provide *bit-level* reconfigurability which allows them to simulate wires and gates in a hardware design. **TODO**: These design decisions also made FPGAs as a viable

 FPGAs happily chugged along in this niche role for a long time till some really smart engineers at Microsoft demonstrated that FPGAs could be used as